alexEnsimag/firefly/README.md

 ## EssayAnalyzer

-A simple and efficient tool to cound predefined words in essays with configurable parameters and Docker support.
+A tool to count predefined words in essays.
 Top 10 words are shown in `data/results.json`.

 ### 🚀 How to run